A Mutation in the Hair Matrix and Cuticle Keratin KRTHB5 Gene Causes Ectodermal Dysplasia of Hair and Nail Type

 TLDR A mutation in the KRTHB5 gene causes hair and nail issues.

-The study investigated the genetic basis of a form of ectodermal dysplasia affecting hair and nails in a large Pakistani consanguineous family.
-Researchers mapped the disease locus to a 16.6 centimorgan region on chromosome 12q12–q14.1, which contains six type II hair keratin genes.
-A homozygous missense mutation in the KRTHB5 gene was identified, resulting in a histidine substitution for a conserved arginine residue (R78H) in the head domain.
-This finding provided the first direct evidence of the molecular pathogenesis of pure hair–nail ectodermal dysplasias.
+The study identified a mutation in the KRTHB5 gene, which is responsible for a form of ectodermal dysplasia affecting hair and nails.
+Researchers studied a large consanguineous family from Pakistan and mapped the disease locus to chromosome 12q12–q14.1.
+They discovered a homozygous missense mutation, R78H, in the KRTHB5 gene, which resulted in a histidine substitution of a conserved arginine residue.
+This finding provided the first direct evidence of the molecular pathogenesis of pure hair-nail ectodermal dysplasias.